tslwn/interactive-ai-cdt/README.md

-This repository holds the notes, slides, and other materials written in the course of my PhD in the [UKRI Centre for Doctoral Training in Interactive Artificial Intelligence](https://www.bristol.ac.uk/cdt/interactive-ai/) at the University of Bristol.
+This repository holds the notes, slides, code, and other materials written in the course of my PhD in the [UKRI Centre for Doctoral Training in Interactive Artificial Intelligence](https://www.bristol.ac.uk/cdt/interactive-ai/) at the University of Bristol.